Fang-Zhang/React-FrontEnd-Developer-Career/Books/ReactTooling.md

+# React 16 Tooling

 1. Creating a personalized React development ecosystem
    - What's included with React Components that compare render trees
-     - The DOM render target
+     - Two core React packages
+       - React (Render Tree or VirtualDOM)
+       - react-dom
    - Introducing tooling
      - Ancillary tasks outside of React
+       - It's easier to deploy apps that depend on a simple library instead of a framework where all batteries are included
+       - It's easier to think about application development when you have tools that stay out of the way for the most part
      - A construction site analogy
    - React tooling covered in this book
-     - JSX needs to be compiled into Javascript
+     - JSX needs to be compiled into Javascript (Babel)
-     - Newer Javascript language features need to be transpired
+     - Newer Javascript language features need to be transpired (Babel is compatible with ECMAScript)
-     - How module loading enables application development
+     - How module loading enables application development (HMR: Hot Module Replacement from Webpack)
-     - Running unit tests automatically
+     - Running unit tests automatically (Jest)
-     - Thinking about the type-safety
+     - Thinking about the type-safety (Flow Tool)(TypeScript)
-     - Linting for code quality
+     - Linting for code quality (ESLint)([Airbnb's standard](https://github.com/airbnb/javascript))
-     - Isolating component development environments
+     - Isolating component development environments (Storybook)
-     - Providing a browser-based debugging environment
+     - Providing a browser-based debugging environment (Browser Developer Tools)
-     - Deploying React applications
+     - Deploying React applications (DevOps Pipeline)(Docker)
    - Choosing the right tools
      - Essential tools
      - Optional tools
 2. Efficiently bootstrapping React application with Create React App
-   - Installing Create React App
 3. Development mode and mastering hot reloading
    - Starting the development server
      - Webpack configuration